-If you lived in Libya instead of United States, you would:
+If you moved to Libya from the United States, you would:

 MAKE 78.6% LESS MONEY EVERY YEAR